1. Parties and the Agreement

-- Customer, upon payment of all invoices for services rendered, may request a copy of any Customer Confidential Information, Data and materials containing Customer Intellectual Property Rights stored by Supplier.
-Upon request of Customer, Supplier will delete or destroy any such Customer Confidential Information, Data or materials containing Customer Intellectual Property Rights, unless Supplier is required by law or regulatory requirements to retain such information.
+- Upon payment of all invoices for services rendered, Customer may request a copy of any Customer Confidential Information, Data and materials containing Customer Intellectual Property Rights stored by Supplier.
+Upon request of Customer, Supplier will delete or destroy any such Customer Confidential information, Data or materials containing Customer Intellectual Property Rights, unless Supplier is required by law or regulatory requirements to retain such information.

 13.1 Supplier Warranties.